PenguinSquire/palladium/README.md

 run `node index` to start the bot

-`node dev-deploy.js` to update the guild commands.
+`node dev-deploy` to update the guild commands.
       This will deploy commands in the `guild` and `dev` folders
-`node global-deploy.js` to update the global commands.
+`node global-deploy` to update the global commands.
       This will deploy commands in the `global` and `universal` folders

-`node deleteAll.js` to delete all commands
+`node deleteAll` to delete all commands